derushio/ItnavCoronaSDKBootcamp/breakoutSample/checkGame.md

-# 9. Add game judgment
+# 9. Let's add judgments for game clear and game over

 ## Prepare variables and functions
-I will try to display the state of game clear and game over judgment in text using a variable called STATE `completeText` .
+By using variable `completeText`, we will display the state of game clear and game over by text.
-At first, I do not want to display anything, so let's put `nil(空)` at `completeText` first .
+We do not want to display anything in the beginning, so put `nil` meaning empty in `completeText`.
-Let's generate it at the timing when `completeGame` or `failGame` is called.
+Code so it will be generated at the timing of function `completeGame` and `failGame` is called.

 ```lua
 completeText = nil